Outdoor Dining Structures - Streateries and Parklets

 I agree with most of these ideas, however, why not do something like Anacortes where all the eateries are based on a similar design and fabrication standard if these things are going to become part of the cityscape in Downtown Bellingham...we have design standards for every other structure, why do these get a shack pass???
 Glad to see they are also going to pay for the public space they are using for thier private businesses.

-Peter B over 1 year ago
+Peter B Over 2 years ago

 "Streateries" were justified during the Covid-19 closures.
 Those closures are now over, and so should be the streateries.